 It's come to our knowledge that you are part of a group project and working closely with gambling regulators in the UK, Denmark, and the Isle of Man to develop a Multi-Jurisdictional Testing Framework.
 Could you tell us more about this project and its objectives?

 The Multi-Jurisdictional Testing Framework (MJTF) project is an important step toward harmonising regulatory requirements across all International Association of Gambling Regulator’s (IGAR) jurisdictions, and we are actively working towards further standardisation of games software testing requirements.
 Working closely with gambling regulators in the UK, Denmark and the Isle of Man we are assisting licensees and certificate holders in achieving the best speed to market while minimising regulatory duplication and games software testing costs.
-In the next stage of the process, AGCC licensees and certificate holders will soon likely benefit from standardisation of game fairness testing, which the working group has already prepared in a draft format for adoption in the next phase.
+In the next stage of the process, AGCC licensees and certificate holders will soon likely benefit from the standardisation of game fairness testing, which the working group has already prepared in a draft format for adoption in the next phase.

 Once obtained, how long does the Alderney Gambling Control Commission licence last?
 Which countries does your licence cover?